 How To Read Your Texas Accident Report

-Check out this guide prepared by a premier car accident lawyer
+Check out this guide prepared by a car accident lawyer

-After a car wreck in College Station or anywhere in Texas, the police accident report will become a critical piece of evidence.
-Your insurance company will review this document to help determine liability for the wreck and assess how much they need to pay you.
+After a car wreck in Bryan, College Station, Waco, Midland, Odessa or anywhere in Texas, the police accident report can become a critical piece of evidence.
+Your insurance company will likely review this document to help determine liability for the wreck and assess how much to pay you.
 Depending on the circumstances of your accident, other organizations, such as your college or employer, may use the information in the police report as well.

 The police report, formally called the Texas Peace Officer's Crash Report (Form CR-3), can be difficult to read.
 That's why it's so important to review it with an experienced attorney.

 As a free service to our users, Chad Jones Law, P.C. has prepared this visual guide to reading the accident report.
-We've reviewed hundreds of crash reports in over a decade of handling car wreck cases, and we know how to find the critical evidence to support your claim.
+We've reviewed hundreds of crash reports in over a decade of handling car wreck cases, and we can help you find critical evidence to support your claim.

 If you have questions about your police report or any other matter pertaining to a car wreck, contact us today.
-We would be honored to meet with you for a free consultation at our office in College Station; if you can't come to us, we'll visit you at home, at work or in your hospital room.
-Call 1-800-64-JONES.
+We would be honored to meet with you for a free consultation at our office in College Station or Waco; if you can't come to us, we can visit you at home, at work or in your hospital room.
+Call 1-800-645-6637.

 Top Section: Identification & Location